Last updated on 2026-01-21

 Program overview

-The Social Service Worker Ontario College Diploma program is a two-year course designed to equip students with the essential skills and knowledge needed to work effectively in social services.
-This program focuses on helping individuals, groups, and communities facing various personal and social challenges.
-Students will learn to support clients dealing with issues such as loss, family crises, poverty, violence, homelessness, addiction, and more.
-The program emphasizes both theoretical knowledge and practical experience, ensuring that graduates are well-prepared to make a positive impact in the field of social services.
+The Social Service Worker Ontario College Diploma program is a two-year course designed to equip students with the essential skills and knowledge needed to work effectively with individuals, groups, and communities facing various personal and social challenges.
+Through a blend of theoretical learning and practical experiences, students will be prepared to support diverse client groups undergoing change or growth, addressing issues such as loss, family crises, poverty, violence, homelessness, addiction, disability, unemployment, oppression, and resettlement.
+This program emphasizes hands-on learning, ensuring that graduates are ready to make a meaningful impact in the field of social services.

-The Social Service Worker program spans a duration of two years and is structured to provide a comprehensive learning experience through a combination of classroom instruction and hands-on field placements.
-Key features of the program structure include:
+The Social Service Worker program spans a two-year period, during which students engage in a comprehensive curriculum that combines classroom learning with practical field placements.
+Key aspects of the program structure include:

 Featured Experiences

-The Social Service Worker program offers a variety of unique experiences that enhance the learning journey:
+Students in the Social Service Worker program will benefit from a variety of unique experiences that enhance their learning and professional development, including:

-• Applied Research Projects: Opportunities to engage in research projects that address real community needs.
+- Applied Research Projects: Opportunities to participate in research initiatives that address community needs and social issues.

 Career Options